g-h-0-S-t/deleteAllTweets/README.md

 Time taken to delete your tweets will depend on the volume of your tweets.

 You can also save the JS code as a bookmark and just run it with a click.

+**FYI : Few tweets will remain in the Twitter Server and may not be visible in the Twitter UI after deleting first few thousands of tweets.
+To delete them, run this tool again after few days.**